Gutter Guards: A Brief Overview for Our Readers

 Our team has narrowed down six of the basic gutter guards currently available are listed below:

 - Bottle brush: this is the most affordable gutter guard in the market.
 Just as its name suggests it resembles a bottle brush with bristles.
-It is placed into the entire gutter and serves as a fence against leaves and debris while allowing water to flow unhindered into the gutter.
+It serves as a barrier against leaves and debris and lets water flow through.

 - Foam: these gutter guards are made from plastic material that is designed to fit straight into the gutter and blocks all debris falling from the roof into the gutter.